 "Between sovereign states there can be no last resort except war." - Hannah Arendt

 War is a nearly universal human phenomenon.
 This course exams its causes and evolution as they emerged early in prehistory and persist today.
 Major topics include war’s origins and evolution; theories about the causes and nature of war; arguments for a contemporary world of “new wars;” and theories about the future of war.
-Along the way, the course analyzes several very different international conflicts, such as World War I, the Cold War and the recent Iraq War.
+Along the way, the course analyzes several very different international conflicts, such as World War I, the Cold War and the Iraq War.
 Specific issues addressed amidst these major themes include war and the state; structural and psychological explanations for war; terrorism and irregular war; and the moral/ethical dimensions of war.

 This undergraduate course analyzes how religious beliefs and institutions shape politics that cross borders.
 It draws upon an array of writings to examine major global phenomena like the religious roots of international order; religious challenges both to modern states and to recent globalization; and activism amongst global religious movements.
 In turn, the course concentrates on two major issues for scholars, policy-makers and citizens alike: 1) international religious extremism and violence and 2) religious influences on – and targets of – U.S. foreign policy.
-Examples of topics covered along the way include Evangelical activism and ideologies, religious terrorism and the Israeli-Palestinian conflict.

 “The Pope!
 How many divisions does he have?” – Joseph Stalin